 NWCS and the Company are parties to a commercial gross lease expiring December 31, 2022 with two five-year renewal options.
-For the five months through December 31, 2019 the Company recognized \$3,386 from interest on lease receivable for this lease from the date of the Cannex acquisition.
+For the three months through March 31, 2020 the Company recognized \$2,142 revenue from this lease.

 7Point and the Company are parties to a commercial sublease expiring November 30, 2023 with one five-year renewal option.
-For the five months through December 31, 2019 the Company recognized \$1,190 from interest on lease receivable for this lease from the date of the Cannex acquisition.
+For the three months through March 31, 2020 the Company recognized \$755 from interest on lease receivable for this lease.

 The Company has entered into a service agreement with NWCS to provide consulting and personnel services for growing and processing for \$30 per month and to act as exclusive purchasing agent for equipment, machinery, and other supplies for \$20 per month for a three-year term expiring January 1, 2021 with automatic renewal for additional three-year terms.
-The Company recognized a total of \$250 for the five-month period ending on December 31, 2019 from the date of the Cannex acquisition.
+The Company recognized a total of \$150 for the three-month period ending on March 31, 2020.

 NWCS and the Company have entered into a packaging supply agreement under commercially reasonable pricing terms by which NWCS submits packaging orders for Company-designed packaging sold by NWCS under an exclusive license to use Company brands and recipes in the state of Washington.
 The packaging supply agreement has an initial term of three years expiring January 1, 2021 with automatic renewal for additional three-year periods.
-The Company recognized total of \$3,703 for the five-month period ending on December 31, 2019 from the date of the Cannex acquisition under the packaging supply agreement.
+The Company recognized total of \$323 for the three-month period ending on March 31, 2020 under the packaging supply agreement.

-At December 31, 2019, the Company held two notes receivable from these related parties with a balance of \$587 (2018 - \$nil) and an accounts payable balance of \$596 (2018 - \$nil).
+At March 31, 2020, the Company held two notes receivable from these related parties with a balance of \$529 (December 31, 2019 -\$nil).

-As at December 31, 2019, \$597 (December 31, 2018 - \$nil) of the Company's trade receivables were due from NWCS and 7Point (collected subsequent to year end).
+As at March 31, 2020, \$786 (December 31, 2019 - \$677) of the Company's trade receivables were due from NWCS and 7Point.

-An officer of the Company is a part-owner of a LI Lending LLC which extended the Company a real estate improvement/development loan of up to \$50,000 of which \$45,000 was drawn upon as of December 31, 2019.
+An officer of the Company is a part-owner of a LI Lending LLC which extended the Company a real estate improvement/development loan of up to \$50,000 of which \$45,000 was drawn upon as of March 31, 2020.

 An officer of the Company holds an interest in an online marketing Company serving the online CBD market which provides online marketing services for Pure Ratios.
-Pure Ratios paid \$1,101 (2018 - \$nil) to this vendor for marketing services.
+Pure Ratios paid \$1,237 for the three-month period ended March 31, 2020 (2019 - \$nil) to this vendor for marketing services.

 The Company has issued notes receivable to related parties that hold or have applied for cannabis licenses or that have secured real estate that can be used for a cannabis facility.
-The Company had \$696 and \$1,392 in such notes at December 31, 2019 and 2018.
+The Company had \$606 and \$696 in such notes at March 31, 2020 and 2019.